walter-a-jablonowski/sys-2/ai.md

   ...
 ```

-Default fields for all activity types:
+Default fields for all activity types (defined in activities/def.yml):

-- unique id (string)
-  - prefer a human readable id like default_TYPE_IDENT where:
-    - "default" is currently our only user
-    - and TYPE_IDENT is derived from the type name (convert each word to first character uppercase, then remove all non alpha numeric chars)
 - date (string, YYYY-MM-DD)
 - title (string)
 - description (string)

+We don't explicitly define the id field here, the app adds it to each instance of a type that is created under /data.

 ## Initial types